-Boston Legal TV - James Spader, William Shatner, Candice Bergen, John Larroquette, Saffron Burrows, Tara Summers, Christian Clemenson, Gary Anthony Williams; by ABC TV and David E. Kelley Productions
+Boston Legal TV - James Spader, William Shatner, Candice Bergen, John Larroquette, Tara Summers, Christian Clemenson; by ABC TV and David E. Kelley Productions

 forum cast video store podcast episodes images news links press music stories trek awards events tour about dana home